 The Reverse Of The 1893 Morgan Silver Dollar

-A heraldic eagle dominates the reverse design.
-The bird spreads its wings wide across the coin.
-Its talons grasp an olive branch and arrows.
+A heraldic eagle dominates the reverse, its wings spread wide.
+The eagle’s talons grasp an olive branch (symbolizing peace) and a bundle of arrows (representing military readiness).

 Other Features Of The 1893 Morgan Silver Dollar

-The edge features reeding throughout its circumference.
-This raised ridging helps prevent counterfeiting and clipping.
-All 1893 Morgan Dollars share these standard specifications regardless of mint location.
+The edge carries full reeding (the raised ridges around the perimeter).
+This feature deterred counterfeiting and the illegal practice of “clipping” — shaving metal from coin edges.
+All 1893 Morgan Dollars share these standard specifications regardless of which mint produced them.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)